How to Remove Old Tiles

 If many of the tiles you removed are still intact, decide what you want to do with them.
 You may be able to scrape the adhesive off the back of them.
 If so, they could be re-used – so you could offer them to friends or family.
 Alternatively, you can bin them.

 Once you’ve tidied up, you’ll find yourself with a bare wall or floor space; ready for preparing for tiling!
-If you haven’t decided on which tiles you’ll be using yet, browse our range of 6,000 tile designs, where you'll find our Embossed Metallic Tiles - shown below!
+If you haven’t decided on which tiles you’ll be using yet, browse our range of over 2000 tile designs, where you'll find our Rustic Oak Wood Effect Tiles as shown below!

 If you found our guide How to Remove Old Tiles useful, check out our Help Centre for more helpful tiling info.